RomGai/BrainVis/README.md

 3. [EEG-Image pairs dataset](https://tinyurl.com/eeg-visual-classification).
 Place "block_splits_by_image_all.pth", "block_splits_by_image_single.pth" and "eeg_5_95_std.pth" in the path "/data/EEG".

-4. A subset of ImageNet that is required.
-Unzip it in the path "/data/image"
+4. A copy of required ImageNet subset.
+Unzip it in the path "/data/image".

 **The training data required for the alignment process**